LeTheQuy/be_training_final_project/README.md

 This is BE system that provides some Restful API to  serve Simple manage item application.
 The application provides a list of items within a variety of categories as well as provides a user registration and authentication system.
 Registered users will have the ability to post, edit, and delete their own items.

-More detail about DB design, API specs, roject structure, Please visit [here](https://docs.google.com/document/d/13WE0p50ecmviwt3JmI6BuaJbkb8jQMxjvuPZZ38LapA/edit#heading=h.vcozbswwqf8l)
+More detail about DB design, API specs, project structure, Please visit [here](https://docs.google.com/document/d/13WE0p50ecmviwt3JmI6BuaJbkb8jQMxjvuPZZ38LapA/edit#heading=h.vcozbswwqf8l)

 Technical: Python, MySQL, Flask, SQLAlchemy, JWT, bcrypt, marshmallow